Introduction

 sharedBuffer.addUV(0, 0);

-As we are storing several meshes without any connection we’ll be using single triangle soup.
-That means we’ll store 3 vertices for each triangle without sharing any of them.
-It will increase the bandwidth and memory requirements as we’re storing (NUM_POINTS_PER_STROKE
+Since we are storing several meshes without any connection, we’ll be using a single triangle soup.
+That means we’ll store three vertices for each triangle without sharing any of them.
+This will increase the bandwidth and memory requirements, as we’re storing (NUM_POINTS_PER_STROKE

 * 2 * 3) floats for each stroke.